-- Report of antisocial behaviour (ASB) received by the Public Safety Team (via phone, email or online report). - Officer takes full details, obtains and records consent to record and share data, and checks E-CINS. - If a report relates to an existing open report on E-CINS, the officer updates the report with the new information otherwise a new report is opened.
+- Report of antisocial behaviour (ASB) received by the Community Safety Team (via phone, email or online report). - Officer takes full details, obtains and records consent to record and share data, and checks E-CINS. - If a report has already been opened on E-CINS, the officer records the incident as a separate report; otherwise a new report is opened.